 Throughout his life, Mickey Duffy was known as a hoodlum, racketeer, beer baron, ex-con, gangster, bootlegger, hijacker, thief, and smuggler.
 In 1930 he was dubbed “King of the Numbers Racket” by Philadelphia District Attorney John Monaghan and for a brief time was known as Public Enemy #1 in Philly.
 His lavish lifestyle included his magnificent home, fancy cars, fashionable clothes and flashy jewels for his wife.

 He lived the life of a crime “big shot” but invariably made some enemies along the way.
 On August 29, 1931 while sleeping in his suite at the Ambassador Hotel in Atlantic City, Mickey was murdered.
 There was speculation that he was killed by his own associates in an attempt to seize his power and business.
 Although police investigated the murder and had an array of suspects, no one was ever charged with the murder.

-The funeral drew huge crowds lining the streets to see his funeral procession.
+The funeral drew huge crowds lining Kingsessing Street by the cemetery to see his funeral procession.
 Police turned away spectators and only family and friends with a special pass were allowed to enter.
-A 31-car procession accompanied Duffy’s body to Mt.
-Moriah Cemetery, shown here, where he was reportedly buried in a solid bronze coffin.
-After the burial, souvenir hunters removed flowers from the hundreds of floral tributes left at the grave site.
+Part of the 31-car procession is shown here entering Mt.
+Moriah, where he was reportedly buried in a solid bronze coffin.
+Souvenir hunters took flowers from the hundreds of floral tributes left at the grave site.